FIWARE/tutorials.IoT-Sensors/README.md

 [UltraLight 2.0](http://fiware-iotagent-ul.readthedocs.io/en/latest/usermanual/index.html#user-programmers-manual) Protocol for constrained devices.
 The tutorial introduces a series of dummy IoT devices  which are displayed within the browser and allows a user to interact with them.
-A complete understanding of all the terms and concepts defined in this tutorial is necessary before proceeding to connect the IoT devices to the Orion Context Broker via an IoT Agent.
+A complete understanding of all the terms and concepts defined in this tutorial is necessary before proceeding to connect the IoT devices to the Orion Context Broker via a real IoT Agent.

 The tutorial uses [cUrl](https://ec.haxx.se/) commands throughout, but is also available as [Postman documentation](http://fiware.github.io/tutorials.IoT-Sensors/)